aliyusifov99/petrobot/README.md

 ## Inspiration 💡

 The concept of PetroBot was born from a desire to simplify the cumbersome process of navigating extensive software applications within the petroleum industry.
-During my final year, the inefficiency of manual search methods became clear, leading to the development of a chatbot that revolutionizes professional interaction with technology in the petroleum sector.
+During my final year, the inefficiency of manual search methods became clear, leading to the development of a chatbot that improves professional interaction with technology in the petroleum sector.

 ## Features 🌟